Jean Jules Jusserand: During the war

 Jean Jules Jusserand played an important role in the United States's entry into the war.
 As early as 1914, he campaigned for the entry of the United States to support France.
 It was a period of anguish and concern for Jusserand because the American public's opinion was very divided.
 It took the Americans more than three years to enter the war, being triggered by the submarine campaign launched by Germany.

 On 12 March 1917, the House of Representatives authorised the arming of commercial vessels.
 Following the attack on two US ships by German U-boats, the US president realised on 20 March that the US was in fact at war with Germany.
 The United States would not be able to limit its intervention to the naval domain alone.
 On 2 April, he announced to Congress that he wished to go to war alongside the Entente, sending troops on French soil, thus directly entering the conflict.
 The US Senate approved this resolution by 82 votes to 6.
 On 6 April 1917, the US was officially at war.
 On 28 June 1917, the first American division landed at Saint-Nazaire.
 Jean Jules Jusserand said on this occasion: "For the first time, a neutral nation has decided to enter the conflict without prior bargaining, without having laid down a condition."

 On 10 May 1917, French Prime Minister Georges Clemenceau sent him a telegram to congratulate him on his action, saying "All you have said is excellent."
 On 5 September, the United States of America participated in their first offensive against Germany.
-On 11 November, during an American offensive, the armistice was signed, thus ending the First World War.
+On 11 November, during an allied offensive, the armistice was signed, thus ending the First World War.

 He helped to support of professor Thomas Garrigue Masaryk legions especially in Russia and in negotiation for independent Czechoslovak state in America from May to October 1918.

 For the Versailles negotiations, President Wilson was accompanied in France by Jean Jules Jusserand, whom he trusted.
 As a matter of fact, Wilson was the first incumbent US president to come to Europe.
 The Paris Peace Conference, beginning on 18 January 1919, culminated in the signing of the Treaty of Versailles on 28 June, establishing a seemingly definitive peace.

 After a brief period of harmony lasting only 22 years, another world conflict ensued in 1939.
-However, Jusserand had no influence on this Second world war, passing away in 1932.
+However, Jusserand had no influence on this Second World War, dying in 1932.